Kronosnxs/ChatGPT-Backup-Export-Viewer/README.md

   - `FileReader`, `DOMParser`, `Blob`, and `URL.createObjectURL`
 - Works on all modern browsers (Chrome, Firefox, Edge, Safari)

+### 📝 Code Documentation

+The codebase is fully documented with:
+- **JSDoc comments** for all JavaScript functions, explaining parameters, return values, and functionality
+- **Inline CSS comments** describing the purpose of each style section and component
+- **HTML comments** marking major sections and explaining the structure

+Key code sections:
+- **CSS Variables** - Centralized theming with custom properties for colors, spacing, and borders
+- **Utility Functions** - HTML escaping, date formatting, file type detection, and ID extraction
+- **File Parsers** - Robust parsing of conversation.json and chat.html with multiple format support
+- **Rendering Engine** - Dynamic message and attachment display with inline previews
+- **Search System** - Full-text search with highlighting and snippet extraction
+- **Export Tools** - JSON, Markdown, and manifest generation

 ---

 ## 🧩 Export Types